GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

     the desired number of points, while **+l**\ *length* gives the total length of the profile.
 Append **+d** to output the along-track distances after the coordinates.
 Note: No track file will be read.
+    Also note that only one distance unit can be chosen.
+Giving different units will result in an error.
+If no units are specified we default to great circle distances in km (if geographic).
 **-N**
     Do *not* skip points that fall outside the domain of the grid(s) [Default only output points within grid domain].